NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

     request_cpu: str = None,                                 # Number of CPUs to reserve for JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     request_memory: str = None,                              # Amount of memory to reserve for JupyterLab workspace.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
     request_nvidia_gpu: str = None,                          # Number of NVIDIA GPUs to allocate to JupyterLab workspace.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
+    register_with_astra: bool = False,                       # Register new workspace with Astra Control (requires Astra Control).
     print_output: bool = False                               # Denotes whether or not to print messages to the console during execution.
 ) -> str :
 ```